 Shock and excitement reverberated around New Jersey and the country Thursday afternoon with the news that the cardinals had chosen an American to lead the Roman Catholic Church.

-Fran Yates was among the numerous Catholics around New Jersey whose attention was on her screen as she watched the new pope emerge.
+Fran Yates was among the numerous Catholics around New Jersey whose attention was on her screen as she watched the new pope emerge from the balcony of St. Peter's Basilica.

 When Prevost came out on the balcony, Yates was overjoyed.
 Prevost, she knew, was born in Chicago, although he spent much of his career overseas.
 But his name wasn't on any short list.